Best Practices for Noise-Based Augmentation to Improve the Performance of Deployable Speech-Based Emotion Recognition Systems: Datasets

-For our study, we use the Interactive Emotional Dyadic MOtion Capture (IEMOCAP) dataset~\cite{busso2008iemocap}, which is commonly used for emotion recognition.
-The IEMOCAP dataset was created to explore the relationship between emotion, gestures, and speech.
-Pairs of actors, one male and one female (five males and five females in total), were recorded over five sessions (either scripted or improvised) The data were segmented by speaker turn, resulting in a total of 10,039 utterances (5,255 scripted turns and 4,784 improvised turns).
-It contains audio, video, and associated manual transcriptions.
+For our study, we use the IEMOCAP dataset~\cite{busso2008iemocap}, created to explore the relationship between emotion, gestures, and speech.
+The data contain recordings from five pairs of actors (one male and one female), 10 actors in total.
+The actors either performed from scripted scenes or improvised based on target scenarios.
+The data were segmented by speaker turn, resulting in a total of 10,039 utterances (5,255 scripted turns and 4,784 improvised turns).
+IEMOCAP contains audio, video, and associated manual transcriptions.